Cordia myxa

-Cordia myxa, the Assyrian plum, is a mid-sized, deciduous tree in the borage family (Boraginaceae), native to Asia.
+Cordia myxa, also called sebesten plum, Assyrian plum, Indian cherry, glue berry, lasura, or bambar is a mid-sized, deciduous tree in the family Cordiaceae, native to Asia.
 It produces small, edible fruit and is found in warmer areas across Africa and Asia.

 It is found growing primarily in Asia, as well as, across the globe especially in tropical regions having the right type of geophysical environment.
 It is seen coming up naturally and growing abundantly from Myanmar in the east to Lebanon and Syria in the west.
 Its habitat starts at about 200 m above mean sea level in the plains and ascends to an altitude around 1,500 m in the hills.

 Habit

 Assyrian plum matures in about 50 to 60 years by when its girth at the breast height is about 1 to 1.5 m.
 Its bole (main trunk) is generally straight and cylindrical, attaining a height of nearly 3 to 4 m.
 The branches spread in all directions by virtue of which its crown can be trained into a beautiful inverted dome like an umbrella.
 When fully grown up, the total height of the tree comes to nearly 10 to 15 m.
 In less favorable climates and/or unfavorable environments, however, it has a lesser growth and may attain a somewhat crooked form.
 In still worse environments it can even remain a stunted shrub.